MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/context-variables-for-bot.md

 4. Repeat steps 2 and 3 to create the required variables.

 > [!Note]
 > If you create custom context variables, we recommend that you don't update or delete them.
-If you need to update or delete them, make sure that they aren't used in any of the unified routing classification or assignment rules.
+If you need to update or delete the variables, make sure that they aren't used in any of the unified routing classification or assignment rules.

 ## Context variables for Power Virtual Agents bots